 - The brakes will raise the pressure inside the calipers, which increases the braking force and improves the stopping effect.
 This ensures the vehicle will slow down as much as possible, regardless of how the driver presses the brake pedal.

-- While braking, the vehicle will tighten upfront seat belts to firmly brace the passenger against the seat.
+- While braking, the vehicle will firmly tie up the seat belts to brace the passenger against the seat.
 This safety system will also reposition the backrests in the upright position as an additional protective measure.
 These actions will ensure a more favorable body position and prevent excessive movement if the crash happens.

 - The audio system will generate a strong buzzing sound, triggering a natural reflex that makes the ears less sensitive.
 This helps prevent hearing damage from loud noises present during a crash.

 - Lastly, this system will automatically activate the hazard lights while braking.
 This should warn other drivers about the vehicle coming to a sudden stop in front of them.